elysian12/elysian12/README.md

 ### Hi there 👋
 ![](https://github.com/elysian12/elysian12/blob/main/header.png)

 My name is Aman Singh.
-I'm a 1st year Student at Parul University pursuing my Btech degree in the CSE branch.
+I'm a 2nd year Student at Parul University pursuing my Btech degree in the CSE branch.
 I love to explore and learn new things that is one of the reasons I m here on Github.
-My 2021 goal is a lot of open source contributions.
+My 2021-2022 goal is a lot of open source contributions.

-Skills: C++ / Java / Python / Flutter / Dart
+Skills: C++ / Java / Python / Flutter / Dart / Node.js / MongoDB

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning learning the Pyside2 module
+- 🌱 I’m currently learning Ios Apps.
 - 📱 I'm a Flutter Developer developing cross platform apps
 - ⚡ Fun fact: I like to play Music Instruments like Guitar And Casio.